-The Committee establishes a base salary range for each Named Executive Officer by using Mercer's annual review to analyze base salaries of persons holding comparable positions within the Peer Group companies.
-The Committee determines the base salary for each Named Executive Officer for the next fiscal year based on the Named Executive Officer's annual performance review and compares the amount to the applicable market range to make sure that it is reasonable.
-Among other matters, annual performance reviews and base salary adjustments consider performance and results aligned with The Win Strategy, including in certain of its ESG-related metrics such as, among others, team member safety, engagement and inclusion.
+The Committee establishes a base salary range for each Named Executive Officer by using Mercer's annual review to analyze base salaries of persons holding comparable positions within the Peer Group companies and generally tries to target base salary amounts at approximately the median of the Peer Group companies.
+The Committee determines the base salary for each Named Executive Officer for the next fiscal year based on the Named Executive Officer's annual performance review and compares the amount to the applicable established range to make sure that it is reasonable.
+Among other matters, annual performance reviews and base salary adjustments consider performance and results aligned with The Win Strategy, including in metrics tied to team member safety, engagement and inclusion.
 The Committee may increase base salaries, where appropriate, periodically throughout the fiscal year based on the results of interim performance reviews.
-The Committee generally tries to target base salary amounts at approximately the median of the Peer Group companies.

-In fiscal year 2024 base salaries for the Named Executive Officers were generally increased in the range of approximately 5.9% to 7.7% for officers remaining in their same role year over year in consideration of the factors described above and to better align with the Peer Group median for similarly situated persons at our Peer Group companies.
-The table below reflects the base salary rates as approved by the Committee in fiscal year 2024 as well as the total base salary actually paid to each of the Named Executive Officers during fiscal year 2024, which is also included in the "Salary" column of the Summary Compensation Table for Fiscal Year 2024.
+In fiscal year 2025, base salaries for the Named Executive Officers were generally increased in the range of approximately 4.9% to 5.4% in consideration of the factors described above and to better align with the Peer Group median for similarly situated persons at our Peer Group companies.
+The table below reflects the base salary rates as approved by the Committee in fiscal year 2025 as well as the total base salary actually paid to each of the Named Executive Officers during fiscal year 2025, which is also included in the "Salary" column of the Summary Compensation Table for Fiscal Year 2025.